vEnhance/1802/src/basis.typ

 - Also, if you have exactly $n$ vectors in $RR^n$, and they're spanning, then they're a basis.
   - Most usefully, they're spanning if and only if the $n times n$ matrix whose columns are the vectors has *nonzero determinant*.

+#todo[Explain why the determinant is true.
   (Reason: for $n=3$, not being spanning in $RR^3$ means the parallelepiped has volume zero --- the trick from PSet 1.
 Same idea for $n > 3$ with hypervolumes.)
+]

-The last bullet matters: the determinant is doing a _lot_ of work for you.
+The determinant thing matters: the determinant is doing a _lot_ of work for you.
 When $n = 2$ the determinant is unnecessary, because you can just use "slope": it's obvious that $vec(1,2)$ and $vec(100,200)$ have a dependence.
 But for $n >= 3$ *you can't eyeball it*#footnote[Though